Kadman Numismatic Pavilion

-The history of the Land of Israel comes alive in The Kadman Numismatic Pavilion, where the evolution of coinage takes you from the days before coins were used in the 6th century BCE until today.
+The history of the Land of Israel comes alive in the Kadman Numismatic Pavilion, where the evolution of coinage takes you from the days before coins were used in the 6th century BCE until today.
 One of Israel's largest and most important coin collections, it was founded in 1962 by the initiative of Leo Kadman, whose collection, together with that of Dr. Walter Moses, formed the core of this dazzling, multifaceted exhibit.

 In ancient tribal societies highly developed barter systems were in use before the introduction of coins.
 Various objects that served as means of payment prior to the development of coinage are displayed here, including terms of barter trades and metals weighed on scales.

-The Beginning: Greek Coins
+The Beginning of Coinage: Greek Coins

 Commerce was revolutionized with the invention of coins in the 6th century BCE in Lydia (Asia Minor), taking the Greek world by storm.
 This section features coins from the 6th century through the 1st century BCE, including those of the Persian kings who successively governed the Land of Israel - Alexander the Great, the Ptolemaic rulers of Egypt and the Seleucids of Syria.
 The Greek coins are extaordinary in their superb artistry, which reached its peak in the 5th and 4th centuries BCE.
 The design of the "owl" -- the Athenian silver tetradrachm -- was widely recognized as a guarantee of quality, and became the most important coin in the region.